wenliangz/Advancing-the-Blog/notes.md

 # 2. Implementation Django Pagedown for rendering markdown eiditing widget
 what if the user doesn't know the markdown syntax for writing?
 - Install Pagedown editor
-    - install django-pagedown library (github)
+    - install django-pagedown library (github): pip install django-pagedown
     - add pagedown into installed apps
     - collect the static files
 - how to sue: